jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 # Safety, isolation, and remote access

-This is the “how to actually lock this thing down” guide.
+This is the "how to actually lock this thing down" guide.

 Assumptions (same as main README):

 - You can install a Linux server or VM.
-- You’re comfortable in a terminal.
+- You're comfortable in a terminal.
 - You can edit config files and restart services.
 - You are **not** already a firewall / network expert.

-We’ll walk through:
+We'll walk through:

 - A **baseline sealed-box setup** on a single LAN with an ISP router.
 - A **better isolated setup** if you have a real firewall (OPNsense/pfSense/etc.).
 - How to reach the box remotely without just port-forwarding your LLM to the internet.
-- Outbound controls so the box doesn’t quietly spray data out.
+- Outbound controls so the box doesn't quietly spray data out.
-- “Safe enough” patterns for data used in RAG and (optional) training.
+- "Safe enough" patterns for data used in RAG and (optional) training.

 ---

 ## 1. Threat model (plain English)

-You’re building a box that:
+You're building a box that:

 - Knows a lot about your life / lab / projects.
 - Lives on your network with other important systems.